chenyunguiMilook/vectorshop-site/docs/100_privacy.md

 # Privacy Policy

-Thank you for using **VectorShop** (hereinafter referred to as "the Software").
+Thank you for using **Vector Shop - Unique & Easy** (hereinafter referred to as "the Software").
 We value your privacy and are committed to protecting your personal information.
 This Privacy Policy explains how we handle any data related to you.

 ---